A boy smiles as he picks corn in a cornfield.

 Strengthen gender-responsive food and market systems to support the most vulnerable

 At the household level, we equip parents to provide for their children, with a specific focus on women’s economic empowerment.
-With training in small business skills, savings through savings groups and adapted practices for livestock and agriculture, families can both increase and diversify their incomes.
-This strengthens their resilience to disasters so that their lives and livelihoods are less disrupted by future shocks and stresses.
-In settings that are politically and environmentally precarious and exposed to disasters and climate risks, we focus where the need is greatest, building resilience and adaptability through temporary provisions of food, cash and credit.
-This gives families a safety net and helps them manage without slipping further into extreme poverty.
+With training in small business skills, savings groups and adapted practices for livestock and agriculture, families can both increase and diversify their incomes.
+By strengthening their resilience to disasters, their lives and livelihoods are less disrupted by future shocks and stresses.

 ...